AlexKay15/Alex-Kay-Projects/README.md

 Electrical and Computer Engineering student at the University of Colorado Boulder with experience in concurrent programming, real-time operating systems, embedded systems, computer organization, interrupt-driven systems, and low-level software development.
 ## Featured Projects
+NOTE: These projects were completed in private repositories at the request of my instructors.
+Each folder contains a brief README.md describing the project, my contributions, and the technical work involved.

 ### Concurrent Containers
 Implemented several concurrent stack and queue algorithms, including coarse-grained and lock-free data structures.
 This project focused on synchronization, correctness under concurrency, and performance across varying thread counts.